Tahirdeveloper/puzzle-Game/README.md

-# Fuzzal-Game
+# Puzzle-Game
-This a simple Fuzzal sorting Game created in jquery.
+This a simple puzzle sorting Game created in jquery.